Thinking About Bleaching Your Hair? Here Are 9 Things You Need to Know Before Going Lighter

 Take your skin tone into consideration when choosing your hair color.

 Moreover, it’s about the hair color that complements your undertone.
-Is it warm, cold or neutral?
+Is it warm, cool or neutral?
 You can check your wrist to find out which one yours is.
 If the veins on your wrist look greenish, your undertone is warm.
-Meanwhile, if they look blue or violet, your undertone is cold.
+Meanwhile, if they look blue or violet, your undertone is cool.
 If you can’t make it out or it appears to be a combination of green, blue and violet, your undertone is neutral.

 Toner is the real hero.

 We mentioned the dreaded kalawang look earlier, didn’t we?
 Well, meet its antidote.
 Toner is what removes the brassiness in colored hair and it’s an absolute godsend.
 It works to neutralize yellowish, brassy undertones of the hair dye without altering the shade.
 It’s how salons achieve flattering ash tones, gorgeous strawberry blonde shades and of course, the platinum blonde.